The official Okanagan campus identification card for UBCO students, faculty and staff.

 - One piece of government issued photo identification (e.g., driver’s license or passport).

 - Completed UBCcard Faculty and Staff Department Confirmation Letter from your Faculty/Department Head).

 Student Services will accommodate group UBCcard processing.
 Please email SIS with the expected date(s) groups will arrive for photos (firstname.lastname@example.org) and provide SIS with required items before faculty and staff arrives.
 In order to obtain cards, two items are required:

 - One piece of government issued photo identification (e.g., driver’s license or passport) for each member of your group.

 - One completed UBCcard Faculty and Staff Department Confirmation Letter with a list of all faculty or staff member’s names attached.

 Lost or stolen card?
 Changing your preferred name or student status?

 Lost or stolen cards can be replaced in-person at Student Services, located in UNC206.

 - Replacement fees apply: $25 (payable by Debit only)

-- Faculty/staff must also present a completed UBCcard Confirmation Form.
+- Faculty/staff must also present a completed UBCcard Faculty and Staff Department Confirmation Letter.